spectrocloud/librarium/packages/docs/content/02-getting-started/3-vmware-your-first-cluster.md

 1. Navigate to the *Clusters* page from the left-hand menu.
 1. Click on *Create cluster* (and follow the wizard):
     * Name: c1
-    * Select the cluster profile: ProductionAWS, click *Next*
+    * Select the cluster profile: ProductionVMware, click *Next*
     * Leave the pack parameter overrides as-is, click *Next*
     * Cloud Properties:
         * Cloud Account: ca1